-Hydroponic trays are a crucial component of hydroponics growing.
 Though often overshadowed by flashier elements of hydroponics systems, the grow trays are an essential component to support the plants and contain the growing substrate.
 Grow mediums – such as clay pebbles, perlite, vermiculite, growstones, rockwool, oasis cubes, and coco coir – are placed within the barriers of hydroponic trays to create the grow bed.

 In the hydroponic system of Ebb and Flow (Flood and Drain), grow trays are often referred to as flood trays or flood tables.
 This is because a nutrient solution periodically floods the grow tray before draining back into the reservoir.
 The use of flood tables is not restricted to Ebb and Flow methods; other hydroponics techniques use hydroponic trays and flood trays as well.

-Other hydroponic systems do not use a grow tray, per se.
-In Deep Water Culture (DWC), a platform is used to hold plants while they are submerged in nutrient solution.
+Other hydroponic systems do not use a hydroponic table, per se.
+In Deep Water Culture (DWC), a platform is used to hold plants while they are submerged in the nutrient solution.
 Nutrient Film Technique (NFT) uses tubes or channels to hold plants in place as their roots are exposed to flowing nutrient solution.
 Lastly, aeroponics does not require grow media or hydroponic trays, as these plants are typically bare rooted, suspended in open air, and misted with a nutrient solution.
 With that said, hydroponic trays and flood tables are versatile, and DIY hobbyist always discover ways to incorporate them into creative hydroponic system set-ups.

-Hydroponic grow trays are versatile and adaptable.
+Hydroponic trays are versatile and adaptable.
 They can be used as the grow bed for plants, or for seed starting, seedlings, cloning, drip trays or humidity trays.
 We’ve even seen a few used as cat litter boxes!
 But let’s not go in that direction.
 For hydroponic growers, it is best to choose a hydroponic tray that is large enough to accommodate the size of your reservoir and small enough to fit comfortably within your growing environment.

-Most hydroponic grow trays and flood tables are constructed of durable plastic and designed with a diagonal grid for directing water towards the drainage area.
+The best hydroponic trays and flood tables are constructed of durable plastic and designed with a diagonal grid for directing water towards the drainage area.
 Shallow grow trays work well for seedlings and small plants – like herbs, wheatgrass, and microgreens – but their depth will not be sufficient for larger root systems.
 Deeper hydroponic trays and flood tables – with higher walls – can be filled with much more grow medium.
 Thus, larger hydroponic trays and flood tables are better options for dripping or flooding rockwool blocks and plants with more root mass.